 The purpose of high-dimensional machine-learning models is to provide a reproduction of training data, that is, a method of mimicking data rather than a method of learning fundamental principles governing the data.
-There is a rapidly growing forum in computer science related to interpretability and explainability of black box machine learning models.
-Explainable models allow human users to comprehend how the model is extracting information from the data and to debate if the model and its results can be trusted.
+There is a rapidly growing forum in computer science related to interpretability and explainability of black-box machine-learning models.
+Explainable models allow human users to comprehend how the model is extracting information from the data and to debate whether the model and its results can be trusted.
 Explainability is a requirement when a parameter that has a fundamental meaning is inferred from the data.
 CDF has maintained this philosophy of explainability for all its M_W measurements and will continue to do so in the future.

-In the M_W context, it is important to understand the causal source of information in multi-parameter fitting, such as the reduction of the M_W uncertainty due to proton structure in the ATLAS analysis from a-priori 28 MeV to 8 MeV after the multi-parameter fit [86].
-Which aspects of the m_T and p_T^{l} distributions are constraining which degrees of freedom pertaining to the proton structure?
+In the M_w context, it is important to understand the causal source of information in multi-parameter fitting, such as the reduction of the M_w uncertainty owing to the proton structure in the ATLAS analysis from a priori 28 MeV to 8 MeV after the multi-parameter fit83.
+Which aspects of the $m{\rm T}$ and $p{\rm T}^{\ell}$ distributions are constraining which degrees of freedom pertaining to the proton structure?
 Are these constrained degrees of freedom consistent with other world data describing the proton structure?

-It would be interesting to understand the stability of multi-parameter fitting and to compare what one seems to learn from such fitting to what one expects to learn based on first-principles reasoning.
+It would be interesting to understand the stability of multiparameter fitting and to compare what one seems to learn from such fitting with what one expects to learn based on first-principles reasoning.
 The Fisher information is a measure of how much information about any model parameter is carried by the data.
-Evaluating the Fisher information for the nuisance parameters can help understand if multi-parameter fitting is resulting in legitimate or spurious constraints.
+Evaluating the Fisher information for the nuisance parameters can help understand whether multi-parameter fitting is resulting in legitimate or spurious constraints.